coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Now your barebones Rails 6 app is just about ready to live on a server.

-## Setup Capistrano
+## Step 4: Setup Capistrano

 We're going to be using [Capistrano](https://github.com/capistrano/capistrano) to manage our deploy tasks.
 I'll be using information found in [this article](https://medium.com/@jamesarobbo/deploying-a-rails-app-to-aws-with-passenger-nginx-and-capistrano-for-the-first-time-e8a0aac7da07) to describe these steps, so feel free to read along with the original article or with this tutorial.

-First, we'll need to add Capistrano to the application.
+First, we'll need to add Capistrano to the application, including some capistrano gems to manage our particular stack.

 ```
 # ~/dev/trackerr/Gemfile